 Grimes has been teasing the release of her highly anticipated record Miss_Anthropocene for months without a solid release date.
 But that doesn’t stop the singer from continually debuting new music.
-The track “Delete Forever” arrives as the sixth song released since her most recent record, the 2015 album Art Angels.
+The track “Delete Forever” arrives as the sixth song released since her most recent record, her first since the 2015 album Art Angels.
 “Delete Forever” diverts from much of Grimes’ previously released tracks, with an acoustic guitar providing much of the instrumentals.

 Unlike her singles “Violence” and “We Appreciate Power,” Grimes’ vocals are at the forefront “Delete Forever.”
 “Always down, I’m not up / Guess it’s just my rotten luck / To fill my time with permanent gloom / But I can’t see above it,” she sings.